 Today’s list is about the pieces of music I like to listen to while skiing.
 Of course I am not going to claim my selections are the best ski tunes of all time because my taste in music is somewhat non-standard.
 Also, I may have never listened to the tunes while skiing but for some reason I believe they would work for skiing.

-Actually, I seldom listen to music while skiing, I have prefer to use my hearing to protect myself on the slopes.
+Actually, I seldom listen to music while skiing, I prefer to use my hearing to protect myself on the slopes.
 Early last season I was skiing and heard the sound of skier way too close to me forcing me to make a quick turn and right where I would have been was a young child about 7-10 years old dive-bombing the run, he was, of course completely out of control.
 Plus I have yet to obtain tune-drops for my helmet (another benefit of helmet wearing).
 Still, given the right set of circumstances I have no problem skiing to music.

 Music fit for a Skiing Trip — The Rachmaninoff Piano Concerto #3